sherlock-audit/2023-04-hubble-exchange-judging/README.md

 will add a tolerance time equal to the max update time of the price feed.

+**asquare08**

+Fixed in [this PR](https://github.com/hubble-exchange/hubble-protocol/pull/186).
+The description is in the PR.

+**IAm0x52**

+Fix looks good. `chainLinkAggregatorMap` now stores a struct which contains the oracle address and the heartbeat. `getUnderlyingPrice` will now revert if price update is outside of heartbeat window

 # Issue M-3: Setting stable price in oracle can result in arbitrate opportunities and significant bad debt if the stable depegs

 Source: https://github.com/sherlock-audit/2023-04-hubble-exchange-judging/issues/69